-7.4.6 Exhibit 64 shows the breakdown of net welfare by producer and consumer surplus for each country for planning case 2.
+8.4.6 Exhibit 64 shows the breakdown of net welfare by producer and consumer surplus for each country.
 Again, we show this only for the first sub-case, profiling with high benefits since the pattern of the breakdown is consistent across all four sub-cases.
 Where the ISP changes, producers see a welfare reduction.
-Consumers see a welfare gain in countries with no change to ISP duration and might or might not see a welfare gain in countries that change ISP.